 Children enjoy leading their own play and take part in activities which are guided by adults.
-For example, children maintain focus for sustained periods of time when they decorate biscuits with staff.
-They adeptly spread icing and sprinkle marshmallows, and smile as staff praise and acknowledge their efforts.
+For example, children maintain focus for sustained periods of time when they make marks in play foam and smile as staff praise and acknowledge their efforts.
+They adeptly create shapes and swirls using their fingers, so developing their early writing skills.
+Staff extend children's mathematical learning as they encourage younger children to talk about the shape and size of the marks they are making.
 Outdoors, staff encourage children to try new activities and to judge risks for themselves.
 Staff are on hand to monitor safety and provide guidance and encouragement when children use a range of wheeled toys outdoors.
 This promotes children's physical development and encourages them to get better at things through effort and practice.
-Consequently, they develop skills to support the next stage in their learning and their move to school.